-Provide 2018-2019 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2019-2020 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2018-2019 academic year costs of attendance are not available at this time Χ and provide an approximate date (i.e., month/day) when your institution's final 2018-2019 academic year costs of attendance will be available: 1-Mar
+Check here if your institution's 2019-2020 academic year costs of attendance are not available at this time X and provide an approximate date (i.e., month/day) when your institution's final 2019-2020 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2018-2019 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2019-2020 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

-Tuition: \$42,120 \$42,120
+Tuition:

 G1 PUBLIC INSTITUTIONS

-Tuition:
+• Tuition:

 In-district

+~

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

-G1 REQUIRED FEES: \$765
+G1 REQUIRED FEES:

+0.

+~

 G1 ROOM AND BOARD:

-(on-campus) \$12,072
+(on-campus)

 G1 ROOM ONLY:

-(on-campus) \$7,272
+(on-campus)

 G1 BOARD ONLY:

-(on-campus meal plan) \$4,800
+(on-campus meal plan)

-G1 Comprehensive tuition and room and board fee (if your
+G1 Comprehensive tuition and room and d board fee (if your

-college cannot provide separate t uition and room and
+college cannot provide separate tuiti

 board fees):

-,

 G1 Other:

+GI Other.

 G2 Minimum Maximum

-G2 Number of credits per term a student can take for the
+G2 Number of credits per term a studen it can take for the

-stated full-time tuition 12 20
+stated full-time tuition

 G3 Yes No

-G3 Do tuition and fees vary by year of study (e.g., sophomore, .,
+G3 Do tuition and fees vary by year of s tudv (e.g., sophomore,

-junior, senior)? Х
+junior, senior)?

+~ s Mar NL.

 G4 Yes No

-Do tuition and fees vary by undergraduate instructional program? Х
+G4 Do tuition and fees vary by undergra aduate instructional

+program?

+G4

-G4 %
+%